Holland Torpedo Boat Company: History

-Fenian Brotherhood with the Irish Republican Brotherhood had payment disputes with Holland and they stole the Fenian Ram and Holland III from Holland in November 1883.
-The Holland III sank while being towed away.
-Unable to operate the Fenian Ram the brotherhood kept at in storage and it later became a museum ship.
+Fenian Brotherhood with the Irish Republican Brotherhood had payment disputes with Holland and they stole Fenian Ram and Holland III from Holland in November 1883.
+Holland III sank while being towed away.
+Unable to operate Fenian Ram the brotherhood kept at in storage and she later became a museum ship.

-Holland built the Holland IV, also called the Zalinski Boat, an experimental submarine built for and financed by United States Army lieutenant Edmund Zalinski in 1885.
+Holland built Holland IV, also called the Zalinski Boat, an experimental submarine built for and financed by United States Army lieutenant Edmund Zalinski in 1885.
 For the project, Holland founded the Nautilus Submarine Boat Company.
 For cost saving Holland only made wooden hull submarines.

 Holland started the Holland Torpedo Boat Company in 1893 after the US Navy showed interest in a design, with Navy changes.
 The Navy awarded the submarine contract to Holland in 1895.
-Others had bid on the Navy submarine contracts including: George Baker, Thorsten Nordenfelt and Josiah Tuck.
+Others had bid on the Navy submarine contracts, including George Baker, Thorsten Nordenfelt and Josiah Tuck.

 With the loss of Fenian Brotherhood funding, Holland was able to raise private funding due to press coverage of the first three boats.
 Holland's next boat was the Holland VI, launched May 17, 1897, later renamed USS Holland (SS-1) after being sold to the US Navy for $150,000 (half the production cost).
-The Holland VI was launched on May 17, 1897.
-The Navy bought the Holland VI as it could travel underwater on batteries powering an electric motor that drove the propeller.
+Holland VI was launched on May 17, 1897.
+The Navy bought Holland VI as she could travel underwater on batteries powering an electric motor that drove the propeller.
 The Navy purchased the sub on April 11, 1900, and commissioned the submarine on October 12, 1900.
 Battery-powered submarines would be the standard till nuclear-powered submarine became the standard.
 The Holland VI was built with Lewis Nixon, owner of the Crescent Shipyard in Elizabeth, New Jersey, where Holland VI was built.
-The Holland VI was 53-feet long.
+Holland VI was 53 ft long.
 The US Navy ordered six more USS Holland class submarines.